-Cornelius Vanderbilt, also known as “The Commodore,” has about 100 million dollars of fortune throughout his life.
+Cornelius Vanderbilt, also known as “The Commodore,” had about 100 million dollars of fortune throughout his life.

-When he passed away in January 1977, he left 95% of his money to his eldest son William Henry Vanderbilt.
+When he passed away in January of 1877, he left 95% of his money to his eldest son William Henry Vanderbilt.

-This eldest son doubled the money he received for the next ten years of his life.
-He managed to be the wealthiest during that time.
+This eldest son doubled the money he received as his inheritance.

 As for the other children of Cornelius Vanderbilt, he left a smaller fortune for them to inherit.